Skip to main content

 To preserve our tree canopy, proper tree care is essential.
 With 62% of the City’s trees on private property, it’s imperative that the community knows how to properly take care of trees and why tree care is so important.

 Get involved: Interested in getting pruning or planting experience?
-Check out our Events & Workshops calendar.
+Check out our events calendar or contact us.

 Proper pruning